 Somethin' they wanna say but couldn't cause they embarrassed”

 Viva individuality, basically.
 And viva Willie Evans.
+He's just a good reminder of that.
 (BONUS: This review provides some background on Willie Evans and musical connections, y’know, for future exploration.
 Happy spelunking!)

 * That I still have to suppress the habit of using the word “band” says a lot about my musical background.